-In order to ensure consistency and that the policy is aligned with the HITECH Act and the FOA, a REC Cooperative Agreement Program Project Officer must approve and sign the policy.
-Practices that are served through the use of this "practice consortium" policy should be classified as such in the CRM tool.
+In order to ensure that the policy is aligned with the HITECH Act and the FOA, this policy will require approval and signature by an REC Cooperative Agreement Program Project Officer.
+Practices that are served through the use of this "other underserved setting" policy should be classified using the "other underserved setting" in the Customer Relationship Management (CRM) tool.

 Please note that RECs should make every effort to target and enroll providers in the other priority settings.
 Based on the article, "Office-based Medical Practices: Methods and Estimates from the National Ambulatory Medical Care Survey" more than 89% of physicians in the United States practice in settings smaller than 10.
-Therefore, we believe that the use of the "practice consortium" priority setting should be limited.
+Therefore, we believe that the use of the "other underserved settings" priority setting should be limited.
 However, recognizing that a local environment may be skewed relative to a national average, we will provide some measure of variability.

-Therefore RECs should seek to limit the number of providers who fall into the "practice consortium" priority setting to no more than 20% of an REC's provider target.
+Therefore RECs should seek to limit the number of providers who fall into the "other underserved settings" priority setting to no more than 20% of an REC's provider target.

-The REC program requires that the "practice consortium" definition be fairly and equally applied to all appropriate practices, and that it not be applied so broadly as to circumvent the express goal of assisting small practices in adopting and using electronic health records.
-RECs will be expected to identify the "practice consortium" practices in the CRM tool, (and the providers associated therewith), as well as to maintain documentation that demonstrates why a practice was labeled as a "practice consortium."
-At annual site visits, ONC program staff (as opposed to grants management staff for whom this is not a part of the financial monitoring evaluation criteria) will expect to conduct a review to ensure policy compliance by 1) reviewing the signed policy, and 2) reviewing the documentation for a sample of practices to whom the REC policy was applied.
+The REC program requires that the "other underserved settings" definition be fairly and equally applied to all appropriate practices, and that it be not applied so broadly as to circumvent the express goal of assisting settings that predominantly serve uninsured, underinsured, and medically underserved populations.
+RECs will be expected to identify the "other underserved setting" practices in the CRM tool, (and the providers associated therewith), as well as to maintain documentation that demonstrates why a practice was labeled as an "other underserved setting."
+At annual site visits, ONC program staff (as opposed to grants management staff for whom this is not a part of the financial monitoring evaluation criteria) will conduct a review to ensure policy compliance by 1) reviewing the signed policy, and 2) reviewing the documentation for a sample of practices to whom the REC policy was applied.